 You already know as a migraineur that the back of the head, the neck, and the shoulders are tender spots.
 Massage is very effective at reducing tightness in these areas by increasing blood flow to them.

 The value of massage in treating headaches has not been demonstrated convincingly through clinical trials.
-Yet, I am convinced it is useful in leading a happier life.
+Yet, it is a widely used alternative treatment for migraines.

 Manual therapies like chiropractic or osteopathic treatments may also help reduce the frequency of your migraine attacks.
 They also improve the bodily functions that improve digestion and sleep, all important to us migraine sufferers.

 in particular, has been proven to be an effective technique for pain relief.
 It fits in nicely with massages and other forms of bodywork.
 Some of the trigger points you can even reach yourself, for immediate relief.

 You are not alone in this, stay connected by joining the mailing list.

 Here is the article directory for the alternative treatment for migraines section:

 • Acupuncture for Migraines - That's A Good Point!